Note on searching for critical lattice models as entropy critical points from strange correlator

 the critical value of the parameter $r_k^*$ for the input category $A_{k+1}$ should be taken at~\cite{Aasen2016topoII,Vanhove2018mapping,Chen2024CFTD}

 which matches the lattice realization of the $A$-series minimal models~\cite{Andrews1984eight}.
 The central charge of the models are $c = 1-\frac{6}{(k+1)(k+2)}$.

+To compute the ground states, we construct the four-legged tensors as in Fig.~\ref{fig:blockinnerprod}.
+The dimensions of each leg of the tensors are respectively 2, 5, 6, 9, 10 for $k = 2,3,4,5,6$.
+To see how these numbers are computed, we take $A_4$ as an example.
+The possible combinations of the simple objects on the three central edges are \{1,0,1\}, \{1,2,1\}, \{1,2,3\}, \{3,2,1\}, \{3,2,3\}, \{3,4,3\}, in total 6 of them, constituting a 6-dimension tensor leg.
+Notice that we only put ``odd” simple objects on the first edge, since putting ``even” simple objects on the first edge constitutes the same Hilbert space on a circle.

-Fig.~\ref{fig:Ising} below illustrates the values of the entropy function Eq.~\eqref{eq:entropy function} at a range of parameters $r$.
+Fig.~\ref{fig:Ising} below plots three times of the entropy function values, i.e., the estimated central charges, at a range of parameters $r$.
 It can be seen that for input categories $A_3$ to $A_7$, the entropy function shows clear peaks near the theoretical critical points as summarized in Table~\ref{tab:Ising critical}.
-What is more, for $A_3$, $A_4$ and $A_5$, the values of the entropy function maxima are very close to one third of the central charge of the critical theories, being 0.5, 0.7 and 0.8 respectively, validating Eq.~\eqref{Eq:entropy relations}.
-However, for $A_6$ and $A_7$, the entropy function maxima do not match with one third of the central charge anymore.
-We conjecture that this is due to the finite-size effect being prominent at high bond dimensions.
+The estimated central charges for $A_3$ and $A_4$ are acceptably close the the theoretical values, being 0.5 and 0.7 respectively, validating Eq.~\eqref{Eq:entropy relations}.
+However, for $A_5$, $A_6$ and $A_7$, the estimated central charges do not match properly with the theoretical values anymore.
+We conjecture that this is due to the finite-size effect being prominent at high bond dimensions, and evidences can be found in Appendix \ref{App:finitesize}.
 Notice that every data point in Fig.~\ref{fig:Ising} can be generated within one second on a normal laptop.
 This clearly demonstrates the efficiency and robustness of the entropy function method in searching CFTs.